About Process Collection Shop Field Notes Contact

 The Thunderegg Dig

 Oregon's state rock doesn't disappoint.
-We spent a weekend at a private dig site near Prineville and came home with a truck bed full of surprises and one very questionable trail decision.
+We spent a weekend at a private dig site near Prineville and walked out with pockets full of surprises and one very questionable trail decision.